Gentle exercises for chronic fatigue and chronic pain with Rabea

 3. Deeply calming exercise to enhance sleep and relaxation

 This exercise gently massages the inside of the arms and effectively stimulates the Heart, Pericardium, and Lung Meridian.
 Please feel free to experiment with the pressure of your hand while moving it over the arm.
-The light brush mainly stimulated the lymph system and the meridians, and can be used when the skin feels painful and too sensitive to touch.
+The light brush mainly stimulated the lymph system and the meridians.
+It can be used when the skin feels painful and too sensitive to touch.
 Firmer touch massages and warms the muscles and moves the upper layer of the fascia and stimulates the meridians.

 4. Energy-boosting wall exercises to relieve back and neck pain